cionx/solutions-itfpatsopluo/02-syntax-and-semantics/exercise-02.09.03.md

 E  ⊢  λ x. e : t1 → t2
 ```

-In the recursive case we also need to consider that $f$ may appear in $e$, leading to the following modified typing rule:
+In the recursive case we also need to consider that `f` may appear in `e`, leading to the following modified typing rule:
 ```text
 E, f : t1 → t2, x : t1  ⊢  e : t2
 ---------------------------------